Arielingm/shelf-auditing-synthetic-data/README.md

 This repository introduces two main datasets:

-### 🔹 RealSynthDet-15K
+### 🔹 SynthDet

-A detection dataset consisting of 15,000 synthetically rendered images containing multiple SKUs placed across a variety of shelving scenarios.
+A detection dataset consisting of 3,500 synthetically rendered images containing multiple SKUs placed across a variety of shelving scenarios.
 This dataset is used for training object detection models.

 ### 🔹 ProdSynth-20